felipegerhardt/kinematics-of-a-space-robot/README.md

 <br />

-As the aim of this study is to evaluate the energy consumption under different gravity conditions, the model is considered to have two-dimensional nature and the DOF is are simplified as show Fig. 4.
+As the aim of this study is to evaluate the kinematics, kinetics and  the energy consumption under different gravity conditions, the model is considered to have two-dimensional nature and the DOF are simplified as show Fig. 4.

 <br />